barentsen/tech-progress-data/data/telescope-pixel-counts/README.md

 Description
 -----------
-`telescope-pixel-counts.txt` details the year (start of operations), the number of pixels, and the typical cycle time (time between exposures in seconds) for the CCD cameras on astronomical telescopes which are being used for major surveys.
+`telescope-pixel-counts.csv` details the year (start of operations), the number of pixels, and the typical cycle time (time between exposures in seconds) for the CCD cameras on astronomical telescopes which are being used for major surveys.

 Source
 ------